Roman food: what to eat and where to eat in Rome

 Whether you’re reading a menu in Trastevere, dining near Campo de’ Fiori, or trying to decode what’s inside a “pajata,” this guide will help you navigate Rome’s culinary treasures with confidence.

-Einstein while illustrating the laws of Roman pasta dishes (fake)
+Einstein while illustrating the laws of Roman pasta dishes (fake but funny)

 The Four horseman of Roman Food (yes, just four—but unforgettable)